Frequently Asked Questions

 An ELF can be used just like any other bike or trike that only needs the strength in your legs to make it go.
 What makes it more fun and useful, however, is the electric motor that gives you a boost of power whenever you need or want it.
 All it takes is a simple twist of the throttle to zip up a hill or make a week’s worth of groceries in the back feel as light as a bag of takeout.
 You can maximize your calorie burn by just using the pedals, stay cool and comfortable by letting the motor do all the work, or any combination of the two.
 It’s up to you!

-The basic battery pack can recharge in as quickly as 1.5 hours with regular household current.
-The basic charger takes about 4 hours.
+The basic 11Ah battery pack can recharge in as quickly as 2.2 hours with regular household current.

-The standard 60w solar panel on the roof acts as a trickle charger when the vehicle is parked outside, with recharge time dependent on available sun.
+The standard 100w solar panel on the roof acts as a trickle charger when the vehicle is parked outside, with recharge time of as little as 7 hours dependent on available sun.

-With the basic battery pack, tests have shown a 170 lb. rider with light hills, modest sunlight, travelling at 15 mph can travel 14 miles with NO PEDALING at 75 degrees Fahrenheit.
+With the basic battery pack, tests have shown a 170 lb. rider with light hills, modest sunlight, traveling at 15 mph can travel 16 miles with NO PEDALING at 75 degrees Fahrenheit.
 With pedaling some ELF riders have gone 30 miles.
 Additional battery packs will increase the range.